Kelly Youga: Yeovil Town

 On 19 January 2012, Youga signed for League One side Yeovil Town on a short-term contract until the end of the 2011–12 season.
 On 31 March 2012, Youga's contract was terminated by mutual consent having only made one 45-minute appearance for Yeovil Town.

 Ipswich Town

 On 13 November 2012, Youga signed for Championship side Ipswich Town on a short-term deal until January 2013.
-Youga's contract ran out in the end of January 2013.
+His contract ran out at the end of January 2013.

 AFC Wimbledon

 On 11 March 2013, as a free agent, Youga signed for League Two club AFC Wimbledon.
-Dons manager Neil Ardley said of the signing that "Kelly can play anywhere across the back four," adding that he is "a player who was playing in the Championship at his peak so hopefully he can bring that experience for us."
+Dons manager Neil Ardley said of the signing that "Kelly can play anywhere across the back four", adding that he is "a player who was playing in the Championship at his peak so hopefully he can bring that experience for us."
 Youga made three appearances for AFC Wimbledon before being released from the club with nine other players on 14 May 2013.